 - Phone (Mobile phone SMS text message or voice call)

 The Microsoft Authenticator mobile app is recommended as it is the most secure and easy to use.
+View a video about how to secure your account and set up Microsoft Authenticator.

 How to Register or Make Changes for MFA